Shotiko11/ReactTutor/react.md

             <div></div>
         </form>
     )
-    `if we want to clear the input we can just give it --> value="" <-- this and it will be empty after submitting or we can set usestate variable back to empty string like this -->(setEnteredTitle(''))` }
+    `if we want to clear the input we can just give it --> value={enteredTitle} <-- this and it will be empty after submitting or we can set usestate variable back to empty string like this -->(setEnteredTitle(''))` }
 ```